 Linking Southwestern Herritage Through Archaeology (LSWHTA)

-LHHTA is a partnership between the Environmental Education Exchange, the National Park Service and the University of Arizona.
+LSWHTA is a partnership between the Environmental Education Exchange, the National Park Service and the University of Arizona.
 Primary funding is provided by the National Park Service (NPS), with additional funding provided by the Western National Parks Association (WNPA).

 As an incentive, and to deepen participants’ engagement with their experiences, iPads are given to the students and teachers to be used as tools for recording and documenting their activities.
-In order to successfully complete the program (and receive their iPads), each participant creates and presents a personal digital story of their experiences in LHHTA.
+In order to successfully complete the program (and receive their iPads), each participant creates and presents a personal digital story of their experiences in LSWHTA.